Lake sturgeon (Photo by Eric Engbretson, courtesy of USFWS)

-“You just can’t manage the river, you just can’t manage the lake to conserve or recover lake sturgeon,” says Dan Kraus, Conservation Science Manager for the NCC.
+“You just can’t manage the river, you just can’t manage the lake to conserve or recover lake sturgeon,” says Dan Kraus, national conservation science manager for NCC.

-NCC is working in collaboration with the Nottawasaga Valley Conservation Authority with funding from the Canadian Wildlife Federation to study the migratory patterns of lake sturgeon and to better understand any roadblocks, or dams, in the fish’s migratory pathway.
+In 2015, NCC, in collaboration with the Nottawasaga Valley Conservation Authority with funding from the Canadian Wildlife Federation, looked at the migratory patterns of lake sturgeon and any roadblocks or dams in the fish’s migratory pathway.
 The study found that lake sturgeon use specific and limited habitat for spawning within the Nottawasaga River and that the population generally use the same spawning habitat year after year.

 This is an important issue for the recovery of lake sturgeon, as it is a migratory species in water, much like birds are on land.
-Similar to their winged friends, the lake sturgeon migrates home to the place of its birth in order to reproduce.
+Similar to their winged friends, lake sturgeons migrate home to their place of birth in order to reproduce.
 They use a chemical signature to help them recognize a familiar lake or river, allowing them to migrate to and from that same place throughout their lifetime.